Provincial Agricultural Land Commission branding logo

 Google Earth

-Instructions to view the ALR boundary:
+Steps to view ALR boundaries:

-1. Download Google Earth or open Google Earth on your computer
+1. Download or open Google Earth

-2. Download the ALR Boundary File and save it to your computer
+Download ALR Boundary File

 iMapBC